leobeeson/job-recommendation-system/README.md

 The project `Recommender` class executes the following processes:
 1. Ingesting and transforming the user-job interaction data.
 2. Estimating an implicit score for user-job interactions.
-3. Generating sparse matrix with implicitly scored user-job interactions.
+3. Generating a sparse matrix with implicitly scored user-job interactions.
-4. Training a recommendation model based on Alternating Least Squares matrix factorization algorithm.
+4. Training a recommendation model based on an Alternating Least Squares matrix factorization algorithm.
 5. Generate job recommendations for a single user.
 6. Generate job recommendations for a batch of users.
 7. Find similar jobs to a given job.

-The `main.py` file serves the FastAPI exposing the following endpoints:
+The `main.py` file serves the FastAPI interface exposing the following endpoints:
 * `/recommend/jobs_single_user/`: POST endpoint consuming a payload of `{user_id: int}`
 * `/recommend/jobs_multiple_users/`: POST endpoint consuming a payload of `{user_ids: list[int]}`
 * `/recommend/find_similar_jobs/`: POST endpoint consuming a payload of `{job_id: int}`